Pokemon-PythonRed/Pokemon-PythonRed/README.md

 ### To Play:

 First, ensure you have `Python` installed.
-If not, you can find the insaller [here](https://sdassq-my.sharepoint.com/:u:/g/personal/ba004629_bac_qld_edu_au/ESCL5J4RZcFLrzRbpcnyy6EBjn22m7ZuFJQMH7HiIW0XFw?e=cFyr1g) (v3.6.8).
+If not, you can find the installer [here](https://sdassq-my.sharepoint.com/:u:/g/personal/ba004629_bac_qld_edu_au/ESCL5J4RZcFLrzRbpcnyy6EBjn22m7ZuFJQMH7HiIW0XFw?e=cFyr1g) (v3.6.8).
 Tick the box that says `Add Python to PATH` during installation.

 This also installs `pip` which is required in the next step.